assaf/ironium/README.md

 Alternatively, the function can return a promise or a generator.
 We discuss promises and generators later on.

-You must use either callback or promise to indicate completion, and do so within 10 minutes.
+You must use either callback, resolve promise, or return from generator to indicate completion, and do so within 10 minutes.
 Jobs that don't complete within that time frame are considered to have failed, and returned to the queue.
 Timeouts are necessary evil, given that jobs may fail to report completion and the halting problem is still NP hard.

 If a failed job is returned to the queue, it will go into the 'delayed' state and stay there for a few minutes, before it can be picked up again.
 This delay prevents processing bugs and transient errors (e.g. connection issues) from resulting in a DoS attack on your error log.

+You can attach multiple handlers to the same queue, and each job will go to all the handlers.
+If any handler fails to process the job, it will return to the queue.

 When processing Webhooks, some services send valid JSON object, other services send text strings, so be ready to process those as well.
 For example, some